-- 26. Google, however, ties distribution through its Google Play Store with developers' exclusive use of Google's own payment processing solution, called Google Play Billing, to process in-app purchases of digital content.
+- 24. 21.
+But Google does not stop at app distribution.
+Google also imposes anti-competitive restrictions in the separate Market for Android In-appApp Payment Processing (infra Part III). - 25.
+22. App developers who sell digital content for consumption within the app itselfapps require seamless payment processing tools solutions to execute purchases.
+App developers, including Epic, may develop such have developed payment processing tools solutions internally or.
+Others may use a host of payment processing tools solutions offered by multiple competing third parties. - 26.
+23. Google, however, ties distribution through its Google Play Store with developers' exclusive use of Google's own payment processing toolsolution, called Google Play Billing, to process in-app purchases of digital content.
 Indeed, app developers that distribute through the Google Play Store are even prohibited from offering Android users the choice of additional payment processing options alongside Google's for digital content.
 And because Google has a monopoly in the Android App Distribution Market, app developers cannot practically avoid this anti-competitive tie by electing app distribution through an alternative channel. - 27.
-The result is that in every in-app transaction for digital content, it is Google, not the app developer, that collects the payment in the first instance.
+24. The result is that in every in-app transaction for digital content, it is Google, not the app developer, that collects the payment in the first instance.
 Google then taxes the transaction at up to an exorbitant 30% rate, remitting the remaining 70% to the developer who actually made the sale.
 This 30% commission is often ten times higher than the price typically paid for the use of other electronic payment solutions. - 28.
-Moreover, through this tie, Google inserts itself as an intermediary between each seller and each buyer for every purchase of digital content within the Android ecosystem, collecting for itself the personal information of users, which Google then uses to give an anti-competitive edge to its own advertising services and mobile app development business. - 29.
-Google's anticompetitive conduct has substantially foreclosed competing stores from offering consumers and developers choice in distribution and payment processing.
-Indeed, Epic, which distributes apps through its own store to users of personal computers, would open a store to compete with Google's and offer developers more innovation, better security, and more choice, including for in-app payment processing.
-App developers would not have to pay Google's supracompetitive tax of 30%, as the price of distribution and payment processing alike would be set by market forces rather than Google's fiat.
+25. Moreover, through this tie, Google inserts itself as an intermediary between each seller and each buyer for every purchase of digital content within the Android ecosystem, collecting for itself the personal information of users, which Google then uses to give an anti-competitive edge to its own advertising services and mobile app development business.

+substantially foreclosed competing stores could offer from offering consumers and developers choice in distribution and payment processing.
+Indeed, Epic, which distributes gaming apps through its own store to users of personal computers, would open a store to compete with Google's and offer developers more innovation, better security, and more choice, including for in-app payment processing.
+App developers would not have to pay Google's supra-competitive tax of 30%, as the price of distribution and payment processing alike would be set by market forces rather than by Google's fiat.
 Developers could address any payment-related issues (such as refunds) directly with their own customers, rather than through Google.
 And users and developers, jointly, would get to decide whether users' data should be utilized for other purposes.

-- 30. Google's anti-competitive conduct has injured Epic, both as an app developer and as a potential competitor in app distribution and payment processing.
-Epic repeatedly approached Google and asked to negotiate relief that would stop Google's unlawful and anti-competitive restrictions on app developers and consumers.
-But Google would not budge. - 31.
-Because of Google's refusal to stop its ongoing anti-competitive and unlawful conduct, on August 13, 2020, Epic began providing Fortnite users the choice of using Epic's own direct payment tool as an alternative to Google's overpriced billing tool, sharing with users who chose to use Epic's payment tool the resulting savings.
+30. 27.
+Google's anti-competitive conduct has injured Epic, both as an app developer and as a potential competitor in app distribution and payment processing.
+Epic has repeatedly approached Google and asked to negotiate relief that would stop Google's unlawful and anti-competitive restrictions on app developers and consumers.
+But Google would not budge.

+31. 28.
+Because of Google's refusal to stop its ongoing anti-competitive and unlawful conduct, on August 13, 2020, Epic began providing Fortnite players users the choice of using Epic's own direct payment tool as an alternative to Google's overpriced Billing billing tool, sharing with playersusers who chose to use Epic's payment tool the resulting savings.